yuchenle/yuchenle.github.io/_pages/cv.md

 Languages
 -----
-- A native Chinese speaker who can work with French and English (so called Full Working Proficiency on Linkedin).
+- A native Chinese speaker who can work with French and English (so called Full Professional Proficiency on Linkedin).
 I also speak Spanish (B1 level).

 <!-- Service and leadership
 ======